Natalie A. Hoernschemeyer

 Areas of Practice:

-Strategic Litigation.
-If a matter makes its way into Court, Natalie brings nearly twenty years of litigation expertise.
-She has a proven record of investigating and defending charges of discrimination before the Equal Employment Opportunity Commission, the Missouri Commission on Human Rights and the Office of Civil Rights.
-She also defends clients in litigation for a wide variety of claims, such as Section 1983, First Amendment, Title VII of the Civil Rights Act of 1964, Title IX of the Education Amendments of 1972, the Age Discrimination in Employment Act, the Americans with Disabilities Act, the Missouri Human Rights Act, Individuals with Disabilities Education Act, wrongful termination, whistleblower, breach of contract and claims of negligence.
-Natalie has successfully represented clients before the Missouri Court of Appeals and the Missouri Supreme Court.
+When disputes proceed to litigation, Natalie brings nearly twenty-five years of courtroom and administrative advocacy experience, informed by her extensive general counsel work.
+She has a proven record defending school districts and educational institutions before the Equal Employment Opportunity Commission, the Missouri Commission on Human Rights, and the U.S. Department of Education Office for Civil Rights.
+Natalie regularly represents clients in state and federal court involving claims under Section 1983, the First Amendment, Title VII, Title IX, the Americans with Disabilities Act, the Missouri Human Rights Act, the Individuals with Disabilities Education Act, and related employment and education law claims.
+She has successfully represented clients before the Missouri Court of Appeals and the Missouri Supreme Court.

 Education